by Anita Levesque

 When I married in 2003, it was good at first.
 Gradually I began to see the jealousy, paranoia, distrust in my spouse.
 I was learning that he had issues when he was a child and his first wife had cheated on him.
 I was getting the response of his issues.
 We argued a lot, he played mind games by turning things around to make it like it was my fault.
 It didn’t seem to matter what I did, he always managed to turn things around and eventually I felt like I was losing my mind.
 At this time, I was starting to notices changes within myself; losing patience, yelling and screaming so I could be heard, crying all the time, and isolating myself from everything.
 I had started my own home daycare when I became pregnant, so I could be there for my child’s firsts.
 Whenever families would leave because children were starting school, the money would be tight, and I’d go to apply for other jobs.
 I would receive excuses from my husband as to why I don’t need to go out to work, that everything would be fine.
 I lost my friends and found it hard to make new ones because I felt trapped in the house by his jealousy.
 I had fallen into a deep depression and I wasn’t aware of it.
 Gradually I began to feel not like myself; I didn’t care about the daycare, but we needed the money, I didn’t care how I looked or about my clothes and gained a lot of weight.
 My husband and I did nothing but fight, to the point I fell out of love with him.
 After 10 years of marriage, I finally had the courage to end the marriage.

-My was looking for a web designer, in 2010, and came across my ad on Kijiji, he called me and have been working together since.
+My boyfriend was looking for a web designer, in 2010, and came across my ad on Kijiji, he called me and have been working together since.
 In 2013, my boyfriend and I met, in person, for the first time, after working together for 3 years.
 I didn’t know he was living with clinical depression, OCD, generalized anxiety disorder and a few personality disorders.
 I had gained some tools from living with my father and I knew I could help my boyfriend by supporting him.
 We would communicate through text every day, I would help him through panic attacks, and ease his depression somewhat.
 I was just there for him, so he felt comfortable enough to tell me his deepest darkest secrets.
-The day he moved in, reality hit me square in the face.
+On November 28, 2013, the day he moved in, reality hit me square in the face.
 I saw, first hand, the effects of living with mental illness without medication.

 Today, I still live with flashbacks and a lot of triggers, but I manage them and have learned to live with them.
 Here’s some of the ways I manage my flashbacks and triggers.